Skip to main contentArrow Right

 Fig: Cognito Hosted UI with Descope login

-However, if you’re using a custom UI (as I suspect most of you are), then you’ll need to add some way – like the Descope button you see above – to navigate to where you've embedded the Descope Flow component in your application.
-The purpose of this is to give your users the ability to log in with how you've configured your Flow.
-To do this, make sure that your button hits the Cognito OAuth /authorize endpoint to start the OIDC process.
+However, if you’re using a custom UI as most apps do, then you’ll need to add a Descope login button to redirect users to the embedded Flow component.
+To do this, make sure that your button hits the Cognito OAuth /authorize endpoint to trigger the OIDC login flow.

 With the query parameters: